 Eczema is a body condition that causes patches of skin to become red, itchy, and inflamed.
 If it goes untreated, the skin can become cracked and rough.
 Eczema tends to be more common in children and is thought to lessen over time.
 Still, some people will develop eczema as they grow older.
 It is difficult to pinpoint what exactly causes eczema.
 Some people are born with it; others develop it over time.
 Certain foods can trigger symptoms such as dairy, gluten, and nuts.

-Symptoms vary according to the age of the person with eczema, but they often include scaly itchy patches of skin.
+Symptoms vary according to the person, but they often include scaly itchy patches of skin.
 Eczema can also be triggered by being in a particular environment, like being around smoke or pollen.
-Unfortunately, it is an incurable condition and is thought to come in 5-year waves.
+Unfortunately, it is an incurable condition but, it can be managed.

-We have loved hearing how our customers who suffer from eczema have benefited from the ed&i 3 step body routine.
-Here re some real customers stories.
+We have loved hearing how our customers who suffer from eczema have benefited from our products, here are some of them.

 - Hot water, keep your water lukewarm or cold, so your skin stays un-irritated.

 - The sun can dry out your skin, and if it is already dry and damaged from eczema, the sun will only make it more irritated.
 So be sure to always wear sunblock on the skin that is exposed.

 - Certain fabrics - Try to only wear loose, breathable cotton clothes when your skin is irritated.
 Mohair can be prickly and synthetic materials like polyester or nylon irritate your skin by trapping heat in.
 Another thing to be mindful of is when purchasing new clothes remember that there is a dressing on the fabric, this dressing comes out in the wash but can cause severe irritation on your skin.
 This can also be found on new bedding.
 So make sure to wash new fabrics before use.